To learn more about Rei check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 Divine Epiphanies:

-Which Divine Epiphany to go for will depend on what your team needs and which Epiphany you chose, but here are the main ones to look out for if you have spare Save Data: Morale/Resolve (Strike of Shadow IV), -1 Cost Reduction.
+Which Divine Epiphany to go for will depend on what your team needs and which Epiphany you chose, but here are the main ones to look out for if you have spare Save Data: Morale/Resolve (Strike of Darkness IV), -1 Cost Reduction.

 Resonating Darkness I